 These washed process Ethiopian Landrace varieties from the Bona Qiqe Washing Station are a true delight on the cupping table.
 Elala has a finely tuned structure, showing plenty of bergamot, lemon tea and watermelon in the cup.

-*Order by 9 am Monday for Wednesday local delivery/shipment or Thursday 9 am for Saturday local delivery/ shipment.
+Order by Monday noon for Wednesday local delivery/shipment or Wednesday noon for Saturday local delivery/ shipment.

 Producer Bona Qiqe Washing Station